 Unfortunately, controlling aphids on these types of trees can be difficult and how your friend tackles the problem will depend on how big her tree is.
 A lot can be accomplished just by spraying the tree down regularly with a forceful stream of water from the garden hose.
 Since this sounds like it's an ongoing problem, she may want to seek a combination of biological and chemical controls.
-Releasing ladybug beetles, pirate bugs or parasitic wasps will all help control populations.
-She may also want to consider spraying her tree with any one of a number of organic insectidal soaps.

 This is not water - the tree is infested with aphids.